Deir al-Asad: Mosque and tomb of Shaykh al-Asad al-Safadi

 The mosque and tomb of Shaykh al-Asad al-Safadi is a two-domed structure, situated about 50 m south of the Crusader abbey and church remains.
 The smaller chamber, to the north, holds the tomb of Shyakh al-Asad, while the southern, larger chamber holds a prayer hall.
 To the east there is a courtyard.

+Voting Patterns

+In the 2022 election, 94 percent of voters in Deir al-Asad voted for the Arab parties, while 3 percent voted for the parties of the center-left coalition led by Yair Lapid and 3 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 48 percent voted for Ra'am, while 38 percent voted for the Hadash–Ta'al list and 14 percent voted for Balad.